neo3072/DS-AI-ML-Resources/Big Data Software, Libraries, Packages, and APIs.md

 - Data Cleaning and Integrity
     + [OpenRefine](http://openrefine.org/documentation.html) - A powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data
     + [DataCleaner](http://datacleaner.org/docs) - A strong data profiling engine for discovering and analyzing the quality of your data
-- Data Integration, ingestion, ETL, Transfer, and Migration
+- Data Ingestion and Integration
     + [Apache Kafka](https://kafka.apache.org/) - A distributed streaming platform
     + [Apache Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html) - An extension of the core Spark API that enables scalable, high-throughput, fault-tolerant stream processing of live data streams
     + [Apache Sqoop](http://sqoop.apache.org/) - A tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases